Competition watchdog blocks Lloyds' unfair treatment of COVID-19-hit firms

-LONDON, Sept 8 (Reuters) - Britain’s competition watchdog has stopped Lloyds Banking Group from forcing small business customers hit by the COVID-19 pandemic to open business current accounts to access emergency state-backed funding.
+LONDON (Reuters) - Britain’s competition watchdog has stopped Lloyds Banking Group (LLOY.L) from forcing small business customers hit by the COVID-19 pandemic to open business current accounts to access emergency state-backed funding.

 The Competition and Markets Authority said Lloyds had unfairly limited choice by requiring struggling companies to open a business account in order to get a so-called ‘Bounce Back’ loan.